-In KwaZulu-Natal province, 37 samples yielded good sequences and were included in figure 2.
-Beta variant was detected in a single sample from Central plant in week 23.
+In KwaZulu-Natal province, 41 samples yielded good sequences and were included in Figure 2.
+Beta variant was detected in a single sample from Central plant in week 24.
 Delta variant was present in Northern and Central plants from weeks 21 to 35, and was last detected in week 43 at Central plant.
-As in Gauteng Province, two sub-lineages of delta and a variant present only in South Africa, C.1.2 were simultaneously present at all sites with variable but lower read frequencies from weeks 21-35.
-During the interwave period (weeks 34-44) most samples submitted for sequencing failed to yield good quality sequence data, most likely on account of low or absent SARS-CoV-2 RNA fragments.
-Omicron variant was first detected in week 49 in both plants, along with the mutation formerly associated with C1.2.
-Omicron variant continues to be present up to week 2 of 2022.
+As in Gauteng Province, two sub-lineages of Delta and a variant present only in South Africa, C.1.2 were simultaneously present at lower read frequencies from weeks 35, 2021 and 44, 2022 in central eThekwini.
+During the interwave period (weeks 34-44) most samples submitted for sequencing failed to yield good quality sequence data, most likely due to low or absent SARS-CoV-2 RNA fragments.
+Omicron variant was first detected in week 39, 2021 in Northern eThekwini and week 48, 2021 in Central eThekwini.
+Omicron variant continues to be present up to week 9 of 2022.
+No evidence of the new Omicron sub-lineage has been found in these samples.

 Figure 2: Beta mutation (D80A, dark blue circle).
-Delta mutations: T19R (green circle), G142D (pale blue diamond), R145H (green triangle), E156G (plus symbol), DEL157/158 (green square), A222V (pale blue diamond).
-C.1.2 mutations: P9L (purple circle), P25L (purple square), C136F (purple triangle), Y449H purple diamond.
-Omicron mutations: G339D (black square), S371L (black circle), S375F (black triangle), G496S (black diamond), Q493R (black dot), T547K (black small triangle), Q954H (black small diamond), N969K (black small line), L981F (black small x).
+Delta mutations: T19R (green circle), R145H (pale blue triangle), E156del (green square), R158 (green cross), A222V (pale blue diamond).
+C.1.2 mutations: P9L (purple circle), C136F (purple triangle), Y449H purple diamond.
+Omicron mutations: G339D (orange square), S371L (orange circle), S375F (orange triangle), G496S (orange diamond), Q493R (orange dot), T547K (orange small triangle), Q954H (orange small diamond), N969K (orange small line), L981F (orange small x) and F486V (open orange circle).
 Dots on the red line shows the timepoints of sample collection, absence of specific coloured lines means the mutation was not detected at that timepoint.
 A (Northern eThekwini plant) and B (Central eThekwini plant).